Out0fM1n3/Vk-Story-Group-Bot/README.md

 - The `get_new_messages` method takes one argument `user_id`, which specifies the user ID from whom to receive new messages.

 - The `download_photo` method takes one argument `url`, which specifies the URL of the photo to download.

-## License

-This project is distributed under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file for more information.